zerolawtech/SFT-Protocol/docs/index.rst

 1. :ref:`security-token`

-    a.
-ERC20 compliant tokens intended to represent a claim to ownership of securities
+    * ERC20 compliant tokens intended to represent a claim to ownership of securities
-    b.
-Modules may be applied to each security token to add additional permissioning or functionality
+    * Modules may be applied to each security token to add additional permissioning or functionality

 2. :ref:`issuing-entity`

-    a.
-Central owner contract for tokens created by the same issuer
+    * Central owner contract for tokens created by the same issuer
-    b.
-Modules may be applied at this level that introduce permissioning / functionality to all associated security token contracts
+    * Modules may be applied at this level that introduce permissioning / functionality to all associated security token contracts

 3. :ref:`kyc-registrar`